-In an opinion from the Supreme Court, the majority ordered the US 10th Circuit of Appeals to reconsider Andrew’s claim that her 2004 was unfair due to prosecutors’ alleged sex-shaming.
+In an opinion from the Supreme Court, the majority ordered the US 10th Circuit of Appeals to reconsider Andrew’s claim that her 2004 trial was unfair due to prosecutors’ alleged sex-shaming.
 The majority stated that during her trial, prosecutors detailed Andrew’s personal life, which was found to be impertinent to the case.

 A jury convicted Pavatt, Andrew’s boyfriend, of the murder and sentenced him to death in 2003.
-Both parties have previously filed appeals, with Andrew’s most recent appeal filed in January 2024.
+Both parties have filed appeals, with Andrew’s most recent appeal filed in January 2024.

-In the appeal, Andrew’s attorneys claimed:
+In her appeal, Andrew’s attorneys claimed:

 [T]he State exploited sex-based stereotypes and presented concededly irrelevant evidence about her sexual history, gender presentation, demeanor, and motherhood.
 At trial, the prosecution relentlessly derided Ms. Andrew, using sexually-charged descriptions to cast her in the role of an unchaste wife.
 The State elicited testimony about Ms. Andrew’s “short skirt, low-cut tops, just sexy outfits,” “very tight” dresses, “a leather outfit” that was not “appropriate,” and otherwise “improper clothing.”
 The State’s sexbased argument peaked when the prosecution called Ms. Andrew a “slut puppy” and displayed her thong underwear during its guilt-phase closing argument.